jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 **Compatibility Update:**
 - I've created a port for motherboards with BIOS versions older than (05/06/2023) ZX-DU99D4 DU994304.
 - This allows older motherboard owners to use newer BIOS versions like (03/06/2024)ZX-DU99D4 V1.3 DU994306  (HERE)
+-  ZX-DU99D4 DU994305 AND NEWER DONT FLASH BIOS FROM HERE.
+I WILL DO MODS FOR THIS VERSION SOON AS POSSIBLE.

 ---
 OLDER VERSIONS BELLOW!